reinhart1010/nix/docs/en/common/go.md

 # go

 Manage Go source code.
-Some subcommands such as `go build` have their own usage documentation.
+Some subcommands such as `build` have their own usage documentation.
 More information: <https://golang.org>.

 - Download and install a package, specified by its import path: